This is my review of the Tesco Premium Mastercard credit card.

 As with all rewards cards, this is not a suitable product for you if you do not clear your balance in full every month.
 You should focus on a credit card with a low interest rate such as the Tesco Clubcard Mastercard Low Rate card.
 This has a very attractive representative APR of 5.9% variable.

 About the card

-The Tesco Premium MasterCard is issued by Tesco Bank, which is now wholly owned by Tesco following its acquisition of Royal Bank of Scotland’s stake a couple of years ago.
+The Tesco Premium Mastercard is issued by Tesco Bank, which is now wholly owned by Tesco following its acquisition of Royal Bank of Scotland’s stake a few years ago.

 What is the sign-up bonus?

 Until 11th July, you will receive 5,000 Clubcard points with your first purchase.
 This is an excellent return and should offset the fee for the first year, meaning that the other benefits are effectively free.

 Yes.
 A long list of them.
 The key issue is what value, if any, you place on them as this will decide whether this card is for you.